Skip to content

 }

 When using the persistence plugin, state may arrive asynchronously from IndexedDB.
-Wait for hydration before making API calls:
+Override init and await this.$blac.hydration.wait() before making API calls, so you don’t overwrite restored values with a stale fetch:

 class SettingsCubit extends Cubit<SettingsState> {